DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 ##### Insights from Chat Discussion summary

 The student's code includes `gy-5` and `justify-content-center` classes on the main row container, which were not part of the instructor's lesson.
 These were added to resolve version-related alignment and sizing issues, demonstrating strong problem-solving skills.
-Furthermore, the student implemented more semantically correct tags, such as `<section>` and a `<dl>` list for the movie details, which improves accessibility and code structure beyond the instructor's original example.
+The student also improved the semantic structure of the HTML with `<section>` and a `<dl>` list for the movie details, which improves accessibility and code structure beyond the instructor's original example.
+A persistent shrinking poster issue on "The Day the Earth Stood Still" was solved with a new media query, a custom class, and `align-self: flex-start`, while the "Vertigo" poster issue was noted to be a different behavior due to the `flex-row-reverse` class.

+A new discovery was the ability to remove escape characters for the parenthesis in the SVG data URL and replace them with literal parenthesis for a more robust solution.
+This is considered a best practice for handling such URLs.

 ##### Relevant Files: